 My name is Dennis Keller.
 You might also know me under the nickname Ozon or ozontm.
 I'm currently 25 years old, and I'm living and studying in Aachen, NRW, Germany.
 My dream is to work in the spaceflight industry and preferrably support the development of commercial space travel.
-I do study aeronautical engineering and I'm currently employed at the Fraunhofer Institute for Laser Technology during my internship, where I'm specializing in metallic 3D printing.
+I am studying aerospace engineering at the FH Aachen and I'm currently employed at the Fraunhofer Institute for Laser Technology during my internship, where I'm specializing in metallic 3D printing.

 If I'd be asked to describe myself: relaxed, honest and friendly guy.
 There are almost no people I do not get along with.
 I'll always try to be helpful and supportive where I can.
 I'm intrinsically motivated to learn more about tech and engineering, which is another huge reason why I decided to become an engineer: I love solving problems.
 There's nothing quite like jumping hurdles where others gave up on.
 This mindset helped me to extend my set of skills a lot.